 You can also go for a trekking activity in the Dras to Gurez route.
 It covers places like Dras, Ladakh, Durez, Mushku, Botakul, Bandipora and so on, offering you the taste of Ladakh altogether.

 Kargil is the second largest city in Ladakh, after Leh.
-It is situated in Kargil District, at an altitude of 2676 m, on the banks of Suru River.
-The area around Kargil, like other areas in the region has a mountainous landscape, which offers amazing views to the travelers who are not used to this terrain.
+It is situated in Kargil District, at an altitude of 2676 m, on the banks of the Suru River.
+The area around Kargil, like other areas in the region, has a mountainous landscape, which offers amazing views to travelers who are not used to this terrain.

 The best way to witness these spots is to go on day trips or trekking activities.
-Few of such interesting places around Kargil is Batalik, a small village that is known for Drokpa population, Lamayuru, which is known for its monasteries, Fokar Foo, which is a popular stoppage point in the Nimdum Peak trek, the village of Hardas and so on.
+A few of such interesting places around Kargil are Batalik, a small village that is known for the Drokpa population, Lamayuru, which is known for its monasteries, Fokar Foo, which is a popular stoppage point in the Nimdum Peak trek, the village of Hardas and so on.